MicrosoftDocs/VBA-Docs/api/Word.Document.WebPagePreview.md

 ## Example

-This example displays the current document as it would appear if saved as a Web page.
+This example displays the current document as it would appear if saved as a webpage.

 ```vb